Motorcycle battery – Different types & tips to extend life

 1. Proper Installation

 Ensuring that the battery is correctly installed on your motorcycle is fundamental.
-Improper installation can lead to poor connections and potential battery and electrical system damage.
+Improper installation can lead to poor connections and potential damage to the battery and electrical systems.

-Have a periodic check for battery connections and faulty wires.
-Along with that, check the condition of all wires.
-If left unchecked, it can cause damage to other electrical components in your bike.
+Perform periodic checks on battery connections and faulty wires.
+Additionally, inspect the condition of all wires.
+If left unchecked, it can damage other electrical components on your bike.

 Proper battery maintenance is essential for motorcycles.
-Regular charging or riding helps maintain the battery’s capacity and prevents it from discharging completely, which can shorten its lifespan.
+Regular charging and riding help maintain the battery’s capacity, preventing it from discharging completely and potentially shortening its lifespan.

-Disconnect the battery if you aren’t using your two-wheeler for a prolonged time.
+Disconnect the battery if you won’t be using your two-wheeler for an extended period.
 Disconnecting the battery will prevent power loss and hence extend the battery life.
-Make sure to store the battery in a dry and warm place.
+Ensure the battery is stored in a dry and warm location.

-The accessories you attach to your two-wheeler, like high-capacity lights and LEDs, put a lot of load on the battery.
+The accessories you attach to your two-wheeler, such as high-capacity lights and LEDs, put a significant load on the battery.
 Overloading can cause the battery to draw power and eventually die.
 Therefore, it’s essential to ensure that your accessories are within the battery’s limit and don’t overload it.
 Running additional electrical accessories while your motorcycle is idling can strain the battery.

-Always use the electric start nicely and smoothly instead of harshly, like pressing the electric start for several seconds when it is not starting.
-Always have some time gap between electric starts so the battery has less load.
+Always use the electric start smoothly and gently, rather than pressing it for several seconds when it doesn’t start.
+Always allow a time gap between electric starts to reduce the battery’s load.

 9. Correct Jumpstarting